investindex/Risk/README.md

 See the [fund proposal section](https://github.com/investindex/Fund/blob/main/README.md#summary) for a summary table of all the suggested bond funds.
 Additional types of bond funds are discussed in [this footnote](https://github.com/investindex/Fund/blob/main/README.md#f1).

-&nbsp;

-Finally, behind all your bond funds should be the stock index funds introduced at the beginning.
-They will generate the bulk of your investment returns.
-The various funds that could form your stock portfolio will be discussed in later sections.
-First we should address how to think through allocation of your investments to stocks and the different types of bonds we just introduced.
+Let's now address how to think through allocation of your investments to stocks and the different types of bonds we just introduced.
+But first, a brief interlude from our friend, total return.

 &nbsp;